Introduction

 Real Examples

 Understanding "35 of 20" can be helpful in real-life situations.
-For instance, if a store offers a 35% discount on a $20 item, you would calculate 35% of 20 to find the discount amount, which is $7.
+Which means for instance, if a store offers a 35% discount on a $20 item, you would calculate 35% of 20 to find the discount amount, which is $7.
 The sale price would then be $20 - $7 = $13.
 In another scenario, if a recipe calls for 35 parts of an ingredient for every 20 parts of another, you might need to scale the recipe up or down, requiring multiplication or division.
 In academic settings, such calculations are common in statistics, where percentages are used to represent data proportions.

 Scientific or Theoretical Perspective